In This Article

 Implementing a Failed Requests Retry Strategy

-Requests provide you with all the tools you need to effectively address most failed requests.
-Out of the list of status codes above, only 403 and 429 have unique approaches, although 429 can also be solved like the rest.
+Requests provide you with all the tools you need to address most failed requests effectively.
+Of the status codes above, only 403 and 429 have unique resolutions; in some cases, 429 can also be resolved like the rest.

 import requests